Kometa-Team/Kometa/docs/metadata/overlay.md

     # ... builders, details, and filters for this overlay
 ```

-Each section must have the only required attribute, `overlay`.

-### Overlay Name
+## Overlay

-You can specify the Overlay Name in 3 ways.
+Each overlay definition needs to specify what overlay to use.
+This can happen in 3 ways.

 1. If there is no `overlay` attribute PMM will look in your `config/overlays` folder for a `.png` file named the same as the mapping name of the overlay definition.
+This example below would look for `IMDb Top 250.png`.
     ```yaml
     overlays:
       IMDb Top 250:
         imdb_chart: top_movies
     ```

 2. If the `overlay` attribute is given a string PMM will look in your `config/overlays` folder for a `.png` file named the same as the string given.
+This example below would look for `IMDbTop.png`.
     ```yaml
     overlays:
-      overlay: IMDb Top 250
+      overlay: IMDbTop
       IMDb Top 250:
         imdb_chart: top_movies
     ```